-Developing a methodology and a tool for estimating the operational availability (Ao) of a weapon system based on the component-level reliability and maintainability data is the goal of this research.
 Specifically, we present two spreadsheet models and one discrete-event simulation model using Arena simulation language.
-The first two models support lifecycle cost calculations and are static in nature.
-The third model incorporates the interactions among reliability, time to repair and operational availability into a discrete-event simulation model that can support a weapon-system-level risk analysis.
-These models are developed as proof-of-concept to demonstrate the potential methodology using hypothetical, yet realistic data.
+The first model primarily supports life cycle cost calculations, but ignores the interactions among reliability, time to repair, and operational availability.
+The second model, while it does address these basic interactions, does not consider the full range of life cycle costs.
+However, both the first and the second model are static - they can only support average case analyses and sensitivity analyses.
+The third model incorporates the interactions among reliability, time to repair and operational availability into a simulation model that can support a weapon system level risk analysis.
+In their current form, these models are developed as a proof-of-concept.
+That is, we are not presenting a research case involving field data, but rather, demonstrating the potential methodology and a tool using hypothetical yet realistic data.